Development of an offline and online hybrid model for the Integrated Forecasting System: Introduction

-For practical reasons, hybrid models are usually trained offline.
-Online approaches have however attractive advantages over offline approaches.
-They have better synergies with data assimilation methods and online trained models are usually more accurate \citep{farchi-2021b, farchi-2023}.
-For these reasons, there is a growing interest for online approaches in hybrid modelling, even though they are significantly more difficult to implement.
-Above all, online training usually requires the adjoint operator of the physics-based model to correct.
-This is not a problem within an auto-differentiable framework \citep[e.g., ][]{farchi-2021b, frezat-2022, levine-2022, kochkov-2023} but NWP models are rarely auto-differentiable.
-Yet, recognising that online training is very similar to parameter estimation in data assimilation, several examples of online learning methods have recently emerged in both statistical \citep{bocquet-2020, malartic-2022, gottwald-2021, lopez-gomez-2022} and variational data assimilation \citep{farchi-2021b}.
-The latter method, called neural network formulation of weak-constraint 4D-Var (NN 4D-Var), has been simplified by \citet{farchi-2023} and implemented in the Object-Oriented Prediction System (OOPS) developed at ECMWF.
-In the present article, our objective is to push forward this effort and demonstrate that, after successful applications to low-order and intermediate models, NN 4D-Var is ready for realistic, state-of-the-art prediction systems like the ECMWF Integrated Forecasting System \citep[IFS,][]{bonavita-2017} within OOPS.
+In the present article, our objective is to push forward this effort and demonstrate that, after successful applications to low-order and intermediate models, NN 4D-Var is ready for{can be used to build hybrid models on top of} realistic, state-of-the-art prediction systems like the ECMWF Integrated Forecasting System \citep[IFS,][]{bonavita-2017} within OOPS.
 Building on the preliminary work of \citet{bonavita-2020}, we pre-train offline a neural network to correct model error in the IFS using a large dataset of analyses and analysis increments.
 The network is then embedded in the IFS so as to be used in data assimilation experiments, in particular with NN 4D-Var within online training experiments.
 The article is structured as follows. \Cref{sec:methodology} presents the methodological aspects of NN 4D-Var and the two-step (offline then online) training process.
 The offline training step is described and illustrated in \cref{sec:offline}, while \cref{sec:online} focuses on the online training step and its results.
 Finally, the results are discussed in \cref{sec:discussion} and conclusions and perspectives are given in \cref{sec:conclusions}.